Lowgular/extension-documentation/docs/intro.md

 The actions will differ depending on what type of file is open in the editor.

 You can explore more about actions when you head in to the **[features](category/features)** section

-### Create Library

-You can also create a library that will already setup a linter and testing targets as well scaffold some library code for you.

-In a basic setup, it is not very useful because everything is created inside of an App project type, however if you decide to **[configurate your workspace](category/configuration)** then you it becomes very useful.
-Once you do so, head in to **[library section](features/library)** for more info.